kubesphere/website/content/en/docs/project-user-guide/application/deploy-app-from-template.md

 ### Step 3: Expose the Grafana Service

-To access Grafana outside the cluster, you need to expose the app through NodePort first.
+To access Grafana outside the cluster, you need to expose the app through a NodePort first.

 1. Go to **Services** and click the service name of Grafana.